-- 1. The primary bathroom shall be accessible from a common area such as a hall.
-Exceptions may be considered for the rehabilitation of one-bedroom units. - 2.
-The kitchen should be accessible from the entry. - 3.
-Bathrooms must not open from areas of food preparation or be used as a sole passageway to a habitable room, hall, basement, or exterior. - 4.
-No habitable rooms are permitted in basement or cellar spaces unless egress is provided according to applicable fire codes. - 5.
+- a.
+The primary bedroom must be designed as close to a rectangular shape as possible, and sizes should be consistent with industry standards. - b.
+The primary bathroom shall be accessible from a common area such as a hall.
+Exceptions may be considered for the rehabilitation of one-bedroom units. - c.
+The kitchen should be accessible from the entry. - d.
+Bathrooms must not open from food preparation areas or be used as a sole passageway to a habitable room, hall, basement, or exterior. - e.
+No habitable rooms are permitted in the basement or cellar spaces unless egress is provided according to applicable fire codes. - f.
 All windows in bedroom units must comply with all local and state life safety requirements.
-No windowless bedrooms will be allowed unless an architectural standards pre-application waiver is submitted with documentation evidencing the approval of such by the local code official and/or State Fire Marshal.
+No windowless bedrooms will be allowed unless and architectural standards pre-application waiver is submitted with documentation evidencing such approval by the local code official and/or State Fire Marshal.

-B. Unit Sizes:
+Unit Sizes:

-The following criteria are the minimum requirements and submissions that appear to violate the spirit and intent of these minimums may be considered by DCA as a poor use of resources.
+The following criteria are the minimum requirements.
+DCA may consider submissions that appear to violate the spirit and intent of these minimums as a poor use of resources.

-Net Rentable (Leasable) Square Footage:
+Rentable (Leasable) Square Footage:

-This is the DCA definition for calculating "Residential Unit Square Footage" as it pertains to the Architectural Manual and other documents in the Qualified Allocation Plan (QAP).
-It is calculated for each individual dwelling type.
+This is DCA's method for calculating "Residential Unit Square Footage" in the Architectural Manual, construction forms, documents, and the Qualified Allocation Plan (QAP).
+It is calculated for each dwelling type.

-The unit net rentable area is measured from the inside face of each of the unit's perimeter walls.
+The unit's net rentable area is measured from the inside face of each unit's perimeter wall.

-- 1. Net area included air-conditioned space only. - 2.
-Measure from the inside (paint) face of all unit perimeter walls. - 3.
-Do not include any patio, balcony, or breezeway areas. - 4.
-Do not include any outside storage closets. - 5.
-Do not deduct any interior walls.

-6. Include non-revenue units in total net rentable living area (Total Residential Unit Square Footage)
+a.
+Net area included air-conditioned space only.

+- b.
+Measure from the inside (paint) face of all unit perimeter walls. - c.
+Do not include any patio, balcony, or breezeway areas. - d.
+Do not include any outside storage closets. - e.
+Do not deduct any interior walls. - f.
+Include non-revenue units in the total net rentable living area (Total Residential Unit Square Footage)

-C. Minimum Unit Sizes (Waiver may not be requested for new construction)
+Minimum Unit Sizes

+(waiver may not be requested for new construction)

 DWELLING TYPE MINIMUM SQUARE FOOTAGE KITCHEN BATHROOM

 Studio 375 Cooking area 1

 Efficiency 450 Full kitchen 1

-1 bedroom (Atlanta Metro only) 500 Full kitchen 1
+1 Bedroom (Atlanta 500 Full kitchen 1

+Metro only)

-1 bedroom 650 Full kitchen 1
+1 Bedroom 650 Full kitchen 1

-2 bedrooms 850 Full kitchen 1
+2 Bedrooms 850 Full kitchen 1

-3 bedrooms (+) 1,100 Full kitchen 2
+3 Bedroom 1,100 Full kitchen 2

+Kitchen Requirements

-D. Kitchen Requirements (Waiver may not be requested for new construction)
+(waiver may not be requested for new construction)

-UNIT TYPE MINIMUM CLEAR COUNTERTOP FRONTAGE MINIMUM LINEAR FOOTAGE OF CABINETS (includes base & wall cabinets, combined)
+UNIT TYPE MINIMUM CLEAR COUNTERTOP FRONTAGE MINIMUM LINEAR FOOTAGE OF CABINETS (including base & wall cabinets, combined)

-1 bedroom (Atlanta Metro only) 5'-9" 14
+1 Bedroom (Atlanta Metro 5'-9" 14

+only)

-1 bedroom 6'-9" 16
+1 Bedroom 6'-9" 16

-2 bedrooms 7'-9" 18
+2 Bedrooms 7'-9" 18

-3 bedrooms 8'-9" 20
+3 Bedrooms 8'-9" 20

-E. Closets
+Closets

-- 1. According to market demand, a suitable number of closets should be provided for each dwelling unit. - 2.
-All closets designed to contain clothes must be a minimum of 2'-0" deep. - 3.
-Closets and defined storage areas must not be included in the room area square footage computations. - 4.
-Closets and storage spaces in accessible units must meet applicable reach range requirements. - 5.
+- a.
+According to market demand, a suitable number of closets should be provided for each dwelling unit. - b.
+All closets designed to contain clothes must be a minimum of 2'-0" deep. - c.
+Closets and defined storage areas must not be included in the room area square footage computations. - d.
+Closets and storage spaces in accessible units must meet applicable reach range requirements. - e.
 All closets must have doors.

-F. Ceiling Heights
+Ceiling Heights

-- 1. Flat ceilings must be a minimum of 8'-0" above the finished floor. - 2.
-Sloped ceilings must not be less than 5'-0" for the purposes of computing floor areas. - 3.
+a.
+Flat ceilings must be a minimum of 8'-0" above the finished floor.

+- b.
+Sloped ceilings must not be less than 5'-0" for the purposes of computing floor areas. - c.
 Ceiling heights must meet minimum requirements established by the Life Safety Code and the Georgia State Fire Marshal's Office.

-G. Floor Finishes:
+Floor Finishes:

-Floor finishes are to be suitable for market conditions and appropriate to the space considered
+Floor finishes are to be suitable for market conditions and appropriate to the space considered.

-- 1. Living Areas and Bedrooms: Carpet or LVT - 2.
+- a.
+Living Areas and Bedrooms: Carpet or LVT - b.
 Bathrooms, Mechanical Closets, Laundry Areas, Kitchen, and other high moisture areas: Sheet Vinyl, VCT, LVT, or Ceramic Tile.